jaredhm/gilded_rose/README.md

    - Had I the time, I would first implement the API using [swagger](https://swagger.io/docs/specification/about/) so that I could properly specify the inputs and outputs of the API schema and use it to generate documentation, skeleton code, and API-level test templates.
    - Additionally, like to see something like [JSDoc](http://usejsdoc.org/) used for all function headers.
 This would allow me to generate documentation in all sorts of pretty formats.
+  - I think I mentioned this somewhere in the code, but allowing for start-time configuration of the inn would be much more sustainable.
+Currently everything is hard-coded in the Inn object's constructor.
+I figured as long as this application didn't use a DB, though, that was something that could be left on the cutting room floor.
   - Automated tests.
 There's a section about this below.
 I just think testing is super important, and I didn't get to do it.

 # Testing